openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_sdio.rst

 CRC for both Rx and Tx operation is calculated based on `x16+x12+x5+1` polynomial function.

+.. note:: The uDMA SDIO module does not support CRC error detection for externally received command responses or data.

 Interrupt
 ~~~~~~~~~

 uDMA SDIO generates the following interrupts:

-- Error interrupt: Raised by uDMA SDIO when it encounter error while performing command-response reception or Rx/Tx operation.
+- Error interrupt: Raised by uDMA SDIO when it encounter timeout error while performing command-response reception or Rx operation.
 - End of transfer interrupt: Raised by uDMA SDIO after successfully completing Rx/Tx operation.
 - Rx channel interrupt: Raised by uDMA core's Rx channel after pushing the last byte of RX_SIZE bytes into core RX FIFO.
 - Tx channel interrupt: Raised by uDMA core's Tx channel after pushing the last byte of TX_SIZE bytes into core TX FIFO.